hschwane/mpUtils/README.md

 - highly customisable thread safe logger
 - ini-Style configuration file parser
 - different timers including asynchronous ones
-- doxygen style documentation
 - includes compile-time math functions from the gcem-library (see 3rd party code)
+- system specific dialogs (eg file open / save) using tinyfd (see 3rd party code)
-- compile and embed resources into executables
+- compile and embed resources into executables using incbin (see 3rd party code)

 ------------------------
-## planned features / wishlist
+## contribution / bugs / missing features

-- more utilities for graphics programming (maybe game engine style functionality)
-- utils for handling input better
-- include a GUI
-- network communication
-- serial communication
-- jason and/or xml and easy serializing
-- a argument parser for command line apps
-- util for handling general settings
-- tests
-- windows and mac support
-- improvements to the log (lock-free-queue, more sinks with better format, different depths for messages)
+If you find any bugs or are missing a specific feature feel free to open a issue on github.
+This is especially important for windows related issues as i only develop on linux myself.
+I am also happy to review pull requests if you implemented something yourself.

 -----------------------
 ## included 3rd party code and resources